 Preventing Fraud and Abuse

-- Do not give your MCC ID card or number to anyone except your doctor, clinic, hospital or other health care provider.
+- Do not give your Molina ID card or number to anyone except your doctor, clinic, hospital or other health care provider.

-- Do not let anyone borrow your MCC ID card.
+- Do not let anyone borrow your Molina ID card.

 - Never lend your social security card to anyone.